jeppung/zodiac/README.md

 ## Features

 - returning zodiac as a String
-- For now, function argument only support yyyy-mm-dd string format
+- for now, function argument only support yyyy-mm-dd string format

 ## Usage
+Example:
 ```dart
 const zodiac = Zodiac().getZodiac('2000-01-01'); // Capricorn
 ```

 ## Additional information

-This is a open source package, feel free to contribute
+This is an open source package, feel free to contribute